*Our most common question:

 Traditional CSA usually represents a more significant relationship with a farm and the farmers working that land.
 It is focused on that very direct relationship and an actual sharing of the risks of farming.
 Members of a traditional CSA often go out to the farm to get their weekly goods (or to a community based location), and they commit themselves to that farm’s harvests for the year.
 On good years members share in the bounty and on tough years members have still supported that farm with their membership and help to keep the farm viable.
 Traditional CSA is not meant to be convenient or fully reliable as a consistent source of food, it is about a relationship with a farm and a willingness to be part of that specific community and agricultural adventure.
 It is beautiful in its focus on relationship and an interesting model that seeks to create a consistent viability for farms in the not consistent world of farming.

-We have worked to expand on the CSA model and develop our version of a Multi-Farm CSA style program.
-We partner with a network of local farmers and plan our version of CSA as a group of growers.
+We have worked to expand on the CSA model and have been inspire by the many models of Multi-Farm CSA programs.
+We have networked local farmers together and created OUR VERSION of a multi-farm CSA where farmers work cooperatively to supply the food for our MEMBERSHIP PROGRAM.
 Although we work to hold on to many of the core characteristics of CSA, we also shift some to allow for our vision of really scaling up local, sustainable agriculture.
 We think of our project as “Agriculture Supporting Community” or ASC (hoping not to confuse people with more acronyms).
 WE are shifting from building a community around and with a farm (traditional CSA), to building a network of farms around and with a city (our direction with ASC).

 We continue to support small to medium size, sustainable growers and share the risk with our partner farms in many ways.
 However, we also have worked to create a really accessible and convenient way for people to participate in this type of program.
 We have worked hard to assure our members of a diverse, bountiful, and consistent way to connect with local, sustainable, GOOD FOOD!
 And we have worked hard to provide local, sustainable growers with access to a large market and a great connection to the Rochester community.
 Our strategy attempts to create a REAL WIN-WIN situation, and a very effective way for our community to work together to build a fantastic, sustainable, local food system for the Rochester area!